 1982: A PanAm 727-235 crashes upon takeoff from New Orleans, Louisiana, killing 145 people onboard and eight others on the ground.
 The plane strikes trees and homes at the end of the runway after being forced down by microburst-induced wind shear.

-1918: Two Nashville, Chattanooga & St. Louis passenger trains collide head-on at Dutchman’s Curve in Nashville, Tennessee, at a closing speed estimated at 100 mph.
+1918: Two Nashville, Chattanooga & St. Louis passenger trains collide head-on at Dutchman’s Curve in Nashville, Tennessee.
 At least 101 people die in the accident, making this the deadliest train wreck in U.S. history.